 How to Track Your Menstrual Cycle Accurately (Beginner’s Guide)

-Tracking your menstrual cycle accurately helps you understand your body, predict your period, identify fertile days, and recognize changes early.
-For beginners, cycle tracking may seem confusing, but with the right approach, it becomes simple and empowering.
+Tracking your menstrual cycle accurately helps you understand your body, anticipate your period, recognize fertile days, and notice changes early.
+For beginners, cycle tracking may seem confusing at first—but with the right approach, it becomes simple and empowering.

-This guide explains how to track your menstrual cycle accurately, step by step.
+This beginner’s guide explains how to track your menstrual cycle accurately, step by step, using clear and practical methods.

 Why Tracking Your Menstrual Cycle Matters

-It’s useful whether your goal is pregnancy planning, pregnancy prevention, or general health awareness.
+Cycle tracking can be useful whether your goal is pregnancy planning, pregnancy prevention, or general menstrual health awareness.

 Step 1: Record the First Day of Your Period

-The first day of bleeding is considered Day 1 of your cycle.
+The first day of bleeding is considered Day 1 of your menstrual cycle.

 Each month: